This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 Appreciate what you have.
 This is where want vs. need comes in.
 We buy a lot of things we want but don't need.
 You WANT a new couch when your current one is only two years old, and you want a different bedspread when your current one is still in perfect shape.
 You NEED to buy new clothes when you son hits a growth spurt.
 You NEED to buy food, just not the chocolate brownies at the bakery.
 Appreciate what you have and cut down on the want buying.

 Save a dollar.
 Every time you spend a dollar put back a dollar to save.
 This will prepare you in case the worst happens.
 While not always the easiest thing to do I have a few tricks up my sleeve for saving money.
-For one I use Digit to save money without thinking about it automatically.
-I also save every $5 bill I get which adds up fast.
+For one, I save every $5 bill I get which adds up fast.

 Learn how to do things yourself.
 Even more so now, people can fix their cars, computers, and appliances.
 Use YouTube to fix your stuff instead of paying someone else to do it.